movementlabsxyz/MIP/MIP/mip-103/roadmap/README.md

 ![Roadmap](./roadmap-summer.png)

 > [!NOTE]
 > The above roadmap diagrams features key milestones.
-For a more complete treatment, see [#key-milestones].
+For a more complete treatment, see [Key Milestones](#key-milestones).

 This document contains a roadmap for Movement Lab's Fast Finality Settlement (FFS), a proof of stake L2 confirmations system.
 The roadmap advocates for continual community engagement via Staking Games and sees ultimately delivery of `ffs` to the `movement` mainnet by July 9, 2025.